dbvcode/interview-search/README.md

 ## TODO

 -   exit app function :D
--   more flexibility with the lists (reset, display, etc)
+-   more flexibility with each of the lists (reset, display, etc)
+-   display company name and details in lists management
 -   refine the user experience a bit